DavidAce/h5pp/README.md

     target_compile_features(myExecutable PRIVATE cxx_std_17)
     target_link_libraries(myExecutable PRIVATE  stdc++fs) # To get <filesystem> headers working.
 Not needed after GCC 9.1

-    # Newer CMake versions bundle a good FindHDF5.cmake module to use with find_package
+    # CMake versions >= 3.19 bundle a good FindHDF5.cmake module to use with find_package
-    # Note that h5pp only needs the C libs of HDF5.
+    find_package(HDF5 1.8 COMPONENTS C HL REQUIRED)  # Note that h5pp only needs the C libs of HDF5. target_link_libraries(myExecutable PRIVATE hdf5::hdf5_hl hdf5::hdf5) # *Should* take care of everything.
-    find_package(HDF5 COMPONENTS C HL REQUIRED)
-    target_link_libraries(myExecutable PRIVATE hdf5::hdf5) # *Should* take care of everything.
     # Otherwise HDF5 has to be linked manually.
     # target_link_libraries(myExecutable PRIVATE hdf5_hl hdf5 rt dl m z pthread) # Possibly more libs, such as aec, dependending on your HDF5 installation
     # target_include_directories(myExecutable PRIVATE <path-to-HDF5-include-dir>)

-    # The other dependencies lack bundled find_package modules, so this can be trickier.
+    # The other dependencies lack find_package modules bundled with CMake, so this can be trickier.
     # You can
-    #   1) Use find_package() to find installed packages in config-mode
+    #   1) Use find_package() to find installed packages in config-mode in your system
     #   2) Use find_library() + add_library() to find libfmt, libspdlog in your system.
     #   3) Just link -lfmt, -lspdlog and hope that these libraries are found by the linker.
     target_link_libraries(myExecutable PRIVATE spdlog fmt)